 London, England (CNN) -- Theirs was a royal love affair immortalized in diamonds and gold.

-Now, more than 70 years after England's King Edward abdicated the throne to marry Wallis Simpson, some of the couple's jewels are coming up for sale.
+Now, more than 70 years after Britain's King Edward VIII abdicated the throne to marry Wallis Simpson, the couple's jewels are on display at Sotheby's auction house in London ahead of an auction in November.

-Sotheby's announced plans to auction 20 items that were owned by the couple in London in November.
-The items include 11 pieces by Cartier, some of which are estimated at more than 1 million pounds ($1.5 million) each.
+The 20 items include 11 pieces by Cartier, some of which are estimated at more than 1 million pounds ($1.5 million) each.

 "The offering comprises not only incomparable examples of the genius of Cartier in collaboration with the Windsors, but also pieces whose inscriptions tell the story of perhaps the greatest love story of the 20th century, the romance that led Edward VIII to abdicate the throne of Great Britain," said David Bennett, the chairman of Sotheby's Jewelry in Europe and the Middle East.